Phil Brown (footballer, born 1959): Kidderminster Harriers

 On 10 January 2024, Brown was appointed manager of National League bottom club Kidderminster Harriers on a contract until the end of the season.
 Despite having overseen an initial upturn in form, winning six of his first eight matches in charge, Brown was unable to prevent the club being relegated.
 Following the final match of the season, Brown and his assistant Neil McDonald both signed new two-year contracts.

 Seeking an immediate return to the National League, Brown was twice named National League North Manager of the Month, in November 2024, and again in March 2025 following a run of seven wins to keep the club in the hunt for automatic promotion.
 However, on 7 May 2025, Brown was sacked, after failing to win promotion back to the National League.

 Peterborough Sports

 On 11 September 2025, Brown was appointed manager of National League North bottom side Peterborough Sports.

+In February 2026, he became director of football.